DavidVargasxyz/davidvargasxyz.github.io/content/linux/Partition Information (MBR and GPT).md

    8       16     256000 sdb
 ```

-can also run the lsblk command for further verification.
+can also run the `lsblk` command for further verification.
 T

 EXAM TIP: Knowing either parted or gdisk for the exam is enough.

 ### GPT Storage Management with gdisk

-gdisk (GPT disk)
+### `gdisk` (GPT disk) Command
-partitions disks using the GPT format.
+- partitions disks using the GPT format.
-text-based, menu-driven program
+- text-based, menu-driven program
-show, add, verify, modify, and delete partitions
+- show, add, verify, modify, and delete partitions
-can create up to 128 partitions on a single disk on systems with UEFI firmware.
+- can create up to 128 partitions on a single disk on systems with UEFI firmware.

-The main interface of gdisk can be invoked by specifying a disk device name such as /dev/sdc with the command.
+- Main interface of `gdisk` can be invoked by specifying a disk device name such as /dev/sdc with the command.
 Type help or ? (question mark) at the prompt to view available subcommands.

 ```bash